 If you are referred to the Specialist Community Perinatal Mental Health Service you will be offered an assessment to identify what care you will need.
 You will be allocated a named key worker and help them to put a care plan in place for you.

 Sometimes women and birthing parents may require perinatal mental health support, even if you do not have any underlying mental health issues.
-If you are struggling please tell your midwife and health visitor and they can refer you to the right service.
+If you are struggling please tell your midwife and they can refer you to the right service.